alasca-association/tarook/docs/user/guide/vault/vault-ca-rotation.rst

 - k8s-front-proxy-pki

 We must rotate the certificate authorities for each of them.
-To do so, a new issuer is added to each PKI engine.
+To do so, a you need to setup a new Vault namespace with PKI engines equivalen to the existing ones.
 Depending on your setup, you may use root CAs or intermediate CAs for that.

-After a new issuer has been added to each PKI engine, we start the transition process.
+After the new namespace has been added including the new PKI engines, we start the transition process.
 This process consists of two phases.